JoshKoiro/code-context-yeeter/README.md

 ## Usage Notes 🕊️

-- `--hidden` flag for when you're feeling sneaky 🕵️‍♂️
+- `--hidden` or `-h` flag for when you're feeling sneaky and want to include hidden files 🕵️‍♂️
+- Use `--exclude` or `-e` flag followed by the files and directories you would like to exclude from the output file.
 - Automatically yeets binary files into the void
 - Handles permission issues like a true chad
 - Empty directories get the "nothing to see here" treatment